-Dr. Genis cares for patients with bothersome wisdom teeth, tooth loss and jaw-related problems.
-They treat facial injuries and oral cancer related symptoms that may interfere with a patient’s way of life.
+Oral surgery is used to treat and correct a wide range of diseases and conditions.
+Dr. Genis cares for patients with bothersome wisdom teeth, tooth loss, and jaw-related problems.
+He also treats facial injuries and oral cancer-related symptoms that may interfere with a patient’s quality of life.

 List of conditions commonly treated with oral surgery:

-Cleft lip and cleft palate repair
+- Cleft lip and cleft palate repair

-Temporomandibular joint disorders (TMJ)
+- Temporomandibular joint disorders (TMJ)

-Unequal jaw growth
+- Unequal jaw growth

-- The presence of wisdom teeth that have not erupted;
+- The presence of wisdom teeth that have not erupted

-- Wrongly positioned wisdom teeth;
+- Wrongly positioned wisdom teeth

-- Accretion of jawbone with roots;
+- Accretion of the jawbone with roots

-- The presence of cysts or fistula;
+- The presence of cysts or fistula

-Today, the demand for the procedure is determined by completely different clinical needs related to the preservation of human dental potential.
-Bone grafting in dentistry allows the restoration of the alveolar ridge (the anatomical part of the upper jaw), where the segments of the dentition are located.
+Today, the demand for the procedure is determined by completely different clinical needs related to preserving the human teeth.
+Bone grafting in dentistry allows the restoration of the alveolar ridge.
+This is the anatomical part of the upper jaw where the dentition segments are located.

-- Reconstruction of a part of the maxilla with the purpose of subsequent implant installation (the necessary volume of bone mass is an indispensable condition for high-quality implantation).
+- Reconstruction of a part of the maxilla with the purpose of subsequent implant installation.
+The necessary volume of bone mass is an indispensable condition for high-quality implantation.

 Implantation is the most popular way to replace a lost tooth due to several advantages:

-Tooth extraction is an extreme measure which surgeons provides if there is no way to save a tooth.
-One of the most common ways to preserve a tooth is apicoectomy – resection of the tooth root.
+Tooth extraction is an extreme measure that surgeons only perform if there is no way to save a tooth.
+One of the most common ways to preserve a tooth is through apicoectomy – re-sectioning of the tooth root.